CodeToExpress/dailycodebase/PULL_REQUEST_TEMPLATE.md

-Before submitting a PR, please ensure the following:
+Before submitting a PR, please ensure the following :

 - [ ] Create a folder with the name of the language you code, inside the directory of the day you're contributing to.
 - [ ] Add your code.